tstone43/salt-windows/README.md

   - The 4th line here is an ID of "reboot_computer"
   - In the 5th line I'm using the "system" State once again, but this time using the "reboot" function.
   - Lines 6-8 are attributes for the reboot function
-- The win_set_ip_address.sls, the win_timezone.sls, and win_updates.sls are additional State files.
+- The win_set_ip_address.sls, the win_timezone.sls, and win_updates.sls are additional State files that are named appropriately for what they do
 - Before executing State files on your Master you will need to make sure that your State files exist in the default location on your Master, which is /srv/salt.
 I learned the hard way if they are not here they will not execute at all.
 - Here's an example of how to apply a State file to a minion named "salt-dc01":